nRF24/RF24/docs/using_cmake.md

    Instead of using `SPIDEV` driver (recommended), you can also specify the `RPi`, `wiringPi`, `MRAA`, or `LittleWire` as alternative drivers.

-   If the `RF24_DRIVER` option is not specified, then it will be automatically configured based on the detected CPU or installed libraries (defaults to `SPIDEV` when auto-detection fails).
+   If the `RF24_DRIVER` option is not specified (and it is not set as an environment variable), then it will be automatically configured based on the detected CPU or installed libraries (which defaults to `SPIDEV` when auto-detection fails).
 6. Build and install the library
    ```shell
    make